MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/calendar-view.md

 The calendar view is composed of both XAML elements defined in the ControlTemplate and visual elements rendered directly by the control.
 - The XAML elements defined in the control template include the border that encloses the control, the header, previous and next buttons, and DayOfWeek elements.
 You can style and re-template these elements like any XAML control.
 - The calendar grid is composed of [CalendarViewDayItem](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CalendarViewDayItem) objects.
-You can’t style or re-template these elements, but various properties are provided to let you to customize their appearance.
+You can't style or re-template these elements, but various properties are provided to let you to customize their appearance.

 This diagram shows the elements that make up the month view of the calendar.
 For more info, see the Remarks on the [CalendarViewDayItem](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CalendarViewDayItem) class.